-Would you like to manually adjust the screen resolution on Mac? or mac display settings for an external monitor.
-Sometimes users can’t satisfy with his or her Mac’s display resolution because toolbar items are too small.
-It may happen because those users want larger size Text or big objects on Mac display.
-Default resolution has already been set to show the sharpest text and most detailed image which has been given by Apple in its Mac devices like, MacBook, MacBook Pro or iMac, iMac Pro, Mac Mini, etc.
+Would you like to manually adjust the screen resolution on Mac? or Mac display settings for an external monitor?
+Sometimes users can’t satisfy with their Mac’s display resolution because toolbar items are too small.
+It may happen because those users want larger text sizes or big objects on the Mac display.
+Default resolution has already been set to show the sharpest text and most detailed images, which Apple has given in its Mac models like MacBook, MacBook Pro or iMac, iMac Pro, Mac Mini, etc.

 Get here about manually adjusting resolution if necessary through this tip; you can change primary and connected display resolution in the same Display pane of system preferences of Mac.
-To learn here, both adjust the resolution for the Primary display as well as the connected display.
-After increasing the resolution of your screen, you’ll get better image resolution, and large text compares to the previous as well which impacts graphics performance depending on which application are you using.
-Follow beneath the given step to adjust the screen resolution on Mac.
+To learn here, adjust the resolution for the Primary and connected displays.
+After increasing your screen’s resolution, you’ll get better image resolution, and large text compared to the previous one, which impacts graphics performance depending on which application you are using.
+Follow the given step to adjust the screen resolution on Mac.

 1→ Go to the Apple Logo from the top menu > System Settings.

 2→ Next, Click on Displays > See the “Larger Text”, “Default” and “More Space”.

 3→ To See Resolutions as a List, Click on Advanced… (Under the Display Settings, the last option is)

 4→ Enable Toggle Show Resolutions as List. > Done.

 Now, Using a scaled resolution may affect performance.
 So, Apple is not recommended.
 For the Big screen display or External display, this setting is helpful for the battery viewing experience from a distance.

 5→ Click on the Show All Resolutions toggle to list out on your screen, Select the Resolution, and Apply it to your Mac.

 6→ Select the Resolutions you want to use,